 From the path directions for the area, this is the first rock that you come to down the path.
 As you head down the path you will come across the un-indentifiable top of the dome.
 You canwalk to the edge here where you will find top anchors and rappel, or you can walk around the far side (about 100 yards) and walk down the path.
 As the path heads down to the stream in a small gully, you will find the cracks of Buck's Bar Dome to your left.

-36 Total Routes
+39 Total Climbing Routes

-Browse More Classics in Buck's Bar Dome
+Browse More Rock Climbing Classics in Buck's Bar Dome

 Featured Route For Buck's Bar Dome